kalxasath/android-dev-challenge-2017/articles/Building a Content Provider.md

 	content://<authority>/tasks
 	content://<authority>/tasks/#
 ```
 Because 	all the URIs look pretty similar, with the same starting scheme and authority.
-And it's good practice to store any URI components that you commonly use as constants in the contract class.
+And it's good practice to store any URI components that you commonly use as constants in the **contract class**.
-> Remember, the contract is designed to keep track of constants that will help you access data in a given database.
+> Remember, the **contract** is designed to keep track of constants that will help you access data in a given database.

 So we'll add to it by including the most commonly used URIs and paths.
 As we've seen, to access data from the task content provider you need to define the following URIs.